Seeing Behind the Mask

 Growing Up with Hidden Emotions

-Milly’s always been good at masking.
-Coming from a generation where talking about feelings was rare, she developed a quiet stoicism - masking her emotions as a way of coping or protecting herself.
-When she was tired or ill, she’d pretend she wasn’t so that she didn’t appear weak or let anyone down.
-It always annoyed the heck out of me when I was growing up, I didn’t like things being hidden or not quite real.
+Milly has always been good at masking.
+Coming from a generation where talking about feelings was rare, she developed a quiet stoicism - hiding emotions as a way of coping or protecting herself.
+When she was tired or ill, she’d pretend she wasn’t, so she wouldn’t appear weak or let anyone down.
+It annoyed me growing up; I didn’t like things being hidden or not quite real.

 More than Meets the Eye

-Now, in dementia, what bothers me the most is the confusion it causes family, friends, carers, and even medical professionals.
-Everyone so easily thinks Milly is doing fine based on her saying things like, “How lovely to see you!” or “What a mess we are in!” as she refers to waiting lists or the war in Ukraine.
-It's easy for everyone to assume she’s doing well and even enjoying herself and although she may seem fine compared with those with advanced dementia, the reality is far more complicated than it looks.
+What bothers me most is the confusion it causes family, friends, carers, and even medical professionals.
+Everyone assumes Milly is fine when she says things like, “How lovely to see you!” or “What a mess we are in!” referring to waiting lists or the war in Ukraine.
+She may seem normal compared with those with advanced dementia, but the reality is far more complicated.

 Behind the Mask

-Milly has these normal conversations because of years of practice, social conditioning and the ability to recall deeply ingrained social cues.
-She’s mostly running on autopilot, relying on responses she’s spent a lifetime perfecting.
+Milly manages normal conversations through years of practice, social conditioning, and ingrained social cues.
+She’s mostly on autopilot, relying on responses she has spent a lifetime perfecting.

-More importantly, just because she can laugh, share kindness, or offer wise comments doesn’t mean it’s easy or comfortable for her.
+Just because she can laugh, share kindness, or offer wise comments doesn’t mean it’s easy or comfortable.

 Masking or Denial?